Captain #RonJohnson has come out and expressed his approval for the #military style tactics used by the #Ferguson police, saying:

 To me, this is an amazing statement, and one that is uniquely indicative of the realities of how the humans react under fear and pressure -- we are, after all, human beings.

-military police veteran, I can relate entirely to his sentiment, and I must add to it, that we are trained to "shoot first and ask questions later."
+Being a military police veteran, I can relate entirely to his sentiment, and I must add to it, that we are trained to "shoot first and ask questions later."
 To the lay individual, this may come off as harsh, or emotionless, but what has to be taken into account is the reality that the types of environments we are trained to work in, don't care about how you feel about what's going on.

 Each of us have families, and we want to go home to see ours, just as much as you want to see #justice for yours.
 There has been a lot of focus on emotion, and it's implication on the reactions of both the officer who shot #MikeBrown, as well as the vandals who have done their part to tear their community down.